geo-smart/2023-hackweek-website/book/logistics.md

   uber/lyft you will meet the car in the 3rd floor parking lot for pick up.
 * Incurred travel costs for participants provided event support funds will be reconciled after the GeoSMART Hackweek event.

+## Health and Safety
+* While we will not require masking at this event some may feel more comfortable bringing their own mask and wearing it.
+We will have some masks on hand for anyone who needs one.
+* During the event, if you are feeling unwell or experiencing cold-like symptoms, COVID tests will be available at the registration table.
+If you test positive, we ask that you self-isolate the hotel where you will be able to join hackweek activities virtually.
+* In the event of some unforeseen emergency, directions will be given via the Slack #general channel and in person by the event support lead.